laipn/company-fit/README.md

 > *Follow Up*: Explain (e.g. flow-chart) the ethical decision-making you used to derive at your solution.

-> **Question**: "You catch some gossip stating that one of your direct reports underperforms.
+> **Question**: "You overhead an employee X stating that one of your direct reports underperforms.
 What do you do?"

 Common answers and follow up:
 - "Do nothing".
 People are entitled to their own opinion.